 WHY WE LIKE IT: This TV depicts dark blacks very well courtesy of its good contrast.
 It is very easy to move around due to its lightweight and comes ready for VESA wall mounting.

-The Sceptre E249BV-SR is a 720p HDTV that is pretty easy to operate.
-Weighing only 8.76 pounds, the display is very portable, and with a decent 5000:1 contrast ratio, it handles dark scenes pretty well.
+The Westinghouse 24″ model is a 720p HDTV that is pretty easy to operate.
+Weighing less than 5 pounds, the display is very portable, and with a decent 1000:1 contrast ratio, it handles dark scenes okay.
 Its 60Hz refresh rate offers good motion clarity for a TV of its caliber, and with support for HDMI, USB, and VGA connectivity, users will be able to connect to other content sources with relative convenience.
 Gamers, however, will not likely appreciate its lack of advanced gaming features or lack of Wi-Fi connectivity.

 This TV comes ready to wall-mount thanks to VESA compatibility, and its picture quality is pretty good for its pricing.
 It would work great as a bedroom TV thanks to its small size, and with its ports located on its left side, they’re pretty easy to get to.
 The TV is very easy to move around, and with a 60Hz refresh rate, fast-moving content is processed without any noticeable motion blur.